 Party or relevant jurisdiction United States of America Title of project Impact of oceanographic changes on Atlantic salmon survival in the Northwest Atlantic Objective of research project Determine mechanisms controlling the ecosystem-salmon connections and hypothesize on their implications for salmon populations in the future.
 Brief description of research project The project will analyze available hydrographic and biological (plankton and fish) time series from the Gulf of Maine, Scotian Shelf, and Newfoundland regions.
 Data sets will be evaluated for correlations between salmon production in the USA and North America and with oceanographic conditions along their migration route and feeding areas.
-Dates during which research will take place 2010-2013 Area in which research will take place Desktop study Estimated number and weight of salmon to be retained Not applicable ResourcesEstimated cost of the research project Approximately \$80,000K (per year) or £52,000 (GBP) - all public funding Number of participating scientists 5 Name and e-mail address of coordinating scientist in charge of project Timothy Sheehan (Tim.Sheehan@noaa.gov) Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries USA only
+Dates during which research will take place 2010-2014 Area in which research will take place Desktop study Estimated number and weight of salmon to be retained Not applicable Resources Estimated cost of the research project Approximately £10,000 per annum (public funding) Number of participating scientists 5 Name and e-mail address of coordinating scientist in charge of project Timothy Sheehan ( Tim.Sheehan@noaa.gov ) Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries USA only